Local Development#

 Consult the official guide to get it set up.

-Suggest using VSCode's included settings sync so that your remote dev host has all the same app settings and extensions automagically.
+Suggest using VSCode's included settings sync so that your remote dev host has all the same app settings and extensions automatically.

 One remote dev gotcha#